ivanp7/archipelago/README.md

 The algorithm is as following:

-0. Push the entry state to the stack.
+0. Push the entry state to the FSM stack.
-1. Call the transition function if it's set.
+1. Call the transition function if it's provided, otherwise skip step 2.
-2. If the transition function is set and have provided a transitional state, use it as the next state and proceed to step 5.
+2. If the transition function returned a transitional state, use it as the next state and go to step 5.
-3. If the stack is empty, exit with the specified code.
+3. If the stack is empty, exit.
 4. Pop the next state from the stack.
-5. Call the state function [it can pop or push multiple states from or to the stack].
+5. Call the state function [it can modify the stack].
 6. Go to step 1.

 #### State